red-jackets-jazzband/jazzbook/book/chords.rst

 intervals between them.
 It is also useful for transposing music, or moving it to a different key, as it shows the relationships between the different keys and the number of sharps or flats in each key signature.

-Hoever there is more use as described by [FOR2022]_.
+However there is more use as described by [FOR2022]_.

 References